Aditya119940/my-repo/README.md

 # my-repo minor update!
-Practicing repo for learning Git\n
+Practicing repo for learning Git
 Making a small schange to see working of diff